Categories

 Blagaj – a sanctuary in beautiful surroundings

-Journey to the Middle Ages - Počitelj
+Journey to the Middle Ages - Počiteljj

-Počitelj was considered a point of great strategic importance.
+Počitelj was coPočitelj a point of great strategic importance.
 In 1470, after a short siege, the city was conquered by the Ottomans and remained part of the Ottoman Empire until 1877.
-After the establishment of Austro-Hungarian rule in Bosnia and Herzegovina in 1877, Počitelj lost its positional importance and began to fade rapidly along with a decrease in population.
-But due to this, the original urban architectural ensemble has been preserved so that the city has remained in its original form to nowadays.
-The entire historic town of Počitelj and its surroundings were substantially destroyed during the 1992–1995 war in Bosnia and Herzegovina.
-After the bombing, the sixteenth-century masterpieces of Islamic art and architecture of Počitelj were completely destroyed, and most of the city's population underwent ethnic discrimination.
+After the establishment of Austro-Hungarian rule in Bosnia and Herzegovina in 1877, Počitelj lost Počiteljtegic importance and began to fade rapidly as its population declined.
+As a result, the original urban architectural ensemble has been preserved, and the city has remained in its original form to this day.
+The entire historic town of Počitelj and its surroundings wPočiteljtantially destroyed during the 1992–1995 war in Bosnia and Herzegovina.
+After the bombing, the sixteenth-century masterpieces of Islamic art and architecture of Počitelj were utterly destroyedPočiteljst of.
+The population underwent ethnic discrimination.

 Mostar